 - A Disco ball

 - Physical toys like slides and trampolines can be highly motivating for some kids.
 I am so thankful for our trampoline.

 - Puzzles can be great motivators for some kids.

 - Train sets, toddlers often need help putting tracks together.

-- Pop up Pirate is very popular in our house and a good way to get kids taking turns.
+- Pop up Pirate is very popular game in our house and a good way to get kids taking turns.

-If all else fails I find the Ipad (just make sure it’s in a good case) or apps on your phone are very highly motivating.
-We used puzzle apps with my son at first, I would sit next to him and each time he completed a puzzle (4/5 pieces each) I would take the Ipad back and he would need to ask for more.
+If all else fails I find the iPad (just make sure it’s in a good case) or apps on your phone are very highly motivating.
+We used puzzle apps with my son at first, I would sit next to him and each time he completed a puzzle (4/5 pieces each) I would take the iPad back and he would need to ask for more.
 Some apps will require your help so choose wisely.